Constrained optimization of sensor placement for nuclear digital twins

 \section{Abstract}

-Given harsh operating conditions and physical constraints in reactors, nuclear applications cannot afford to equip the physical asset with a large array of sensors.
-Therefore, it is crucial to carefully determine the placement of sensors within the given spatial limitations, enabling the reconstruction of reactor flow fields and the creation of nuclear digital twins.
-Various design considerations are imposed, such as predetermined sensor locations, restricted areas within the reactor, a fixed number of sensors allocated to a specific region, or sensors positioned at a designated distance from one another.
-We develop a data-driven technique that integrates constraints into an optimization procedure for sensor placement, aiming to minimize reconstruction errors.
-Our approach employs a greedy algorithm that can optimize sensor locations on a grid, adhering to user-defined constraints.
-We demonstrate the near optimality of our algorithm by computing all possible configurations for selecting a certain number of sensors for a randomly generated state space system.
-In this work, the algorithm is demonstrated on the Out-of-Pile Testing and Instrumentation Transient Water Irradiation System (OPTI-TWIST) prototype vessel, which is electrically heated to mimic the neutronics effect of the Transient Reactor Test facility (TREAT) at Idaho National Laboratory (INL).
-The resulting sensor-based reconstruction of temperature within the OPTI-TWIST minimizes error, provides probabilistic bounds for noise-induced uncertainty and will finally be used for communication between the digital twin and experimental facility.
+The deployment of extensive sensor arrays in nuclear reactors is infeasible due to challenging operating conditions and inherent spatial limitations.
+Strategically placing sensors within defined spatial constraints is essential for the reconstruction of reactor flow fields and the creation of nuclear digital twins.
+We develop a data-driven technique that incorporates constraints into an optimization framework for sensor placement, with the primary objective of minimizing reconstruction errors under noisy sensor measurements.
+The proposed greedy algorithm optimizes sensor locations over high-dimensional grids, adhering to user-specified constraints.
+We demonstrate the efficacy of optimized sensors by exhaustively computing all feasible configurations for a low-dimensional dynamical system.
+To validate our methodology, we apply the algorithm to the Out-of-Pile Testing and Instrumentation Transient Water Irradiation System (OPTI-TWIST) prototype capsule.
+This capsule is electrically heated to emulate the neutronics effect of the nuclear fuel.
+The TWIST prototype that will eventually be inserted in the Transient Reactor Test facility (TREAT) at the Idaho National Laboratory (INL), serves as a practical demonstration.
+The resulting sensor-based temperature reconstruction within OPTI-TWIST demonstrates minimized error, provides probabilistic bounds for noise-induced uncertainty, and establishes a foundation for communication between the digital twin and the experimental facility.